 The flip side of working remotely is that you have a whole bunch of virtual, awesome penpal colleagues.

-If you’re someone who requires regular face-to-face conversations with others, this could be hard for you.
+If you’re someone who requires regular face-to-face conversations with others, this could be tricky.

-This also means you’ll be experiencing everything virtually, the good and the rough stuff — from hiring to training.
+This also means you’ll be experiencing everything virtually - the good and the rough stuff, like hiring and training.
 Are you comfortable having tough conversations concerning things like a salary discussion over Zoom instead of face-to-face?

-1.2 Good thing: the autonomy to set your schedule
+1.2 Positive: the autonomy to set your schedule

 Because you’re not in the office, you can manage your time accordingly.
-This means avoiding rush hour traffic, going to appointments when you need to, and being able to set concentration times where you aren’t interrupted and can just get through your work.
+This means avoiding rush hour traffic, going to appointments when you need to, and being able to set concentration times where you aren’t interrupted and can get stuck into your work.

 1.3 Flip side: self-discipline and motivation

 For this, you need to be self-motivated and self-disciplined.
-Remote-work comes with a lot of trust.
+Remote work comes with a lot of trust.
 It’s your responsibility to stay motivated and to get through your workload as normal.
-This can be hard for people easily distracted, or who rely on others for guidelines or energy in the room.
+This can be hard for those who are easily distracted, or who rely on others for guidelines or energy in the room.

 It’s a very individual choice whether this will work for you or not.
-Be honest with yourself and see if it’s a realistic option for you, and the stage of career (and stage of life) you're currently at.
+Be honest with yourself and decide if it’s a realistic option for you, and the stage of career (and stage of life) you're currently at.
 If it's not an option now, it might be down the line.

 2. Are you qualified?